Schwarzeneggerjune/Genshinpalette/README.md

 ## Usage

-There are three simple  functions in this package, `get_character_name` can get the character names in Genshin.
-You can get theme color from characters using `Genshinpalette` , and `display_colors` can provide a preview of the color palette.
+There are some simple  functions in this package, `get_character_name` can get the character names in Genshin.
+You can get theme color from characters using `Genshinpalette` , and `display_colors` can provide a preview of the color palette. `scale_color_Genshin` can provide color scale for ggplot object.

 ```R
 char_name=get_character_name(Country = "All")